 See the research of CEGBI Affiliate Robert Fredona, undertaken while he was a Marie Skłodowska-Curie fellow in the York Management School (now part of the School for Business and Society).

 For more information please contact Professor Teresa da Silva Lopes.

 CEGBI PhD Supervision

 CEGBI has a number of PHD students working on topics related to the evolution of global business and institutions.
-They are enrolled as PhD students at the York Management School, and are involved and contribute to the activities and research agenda of CEGBI.
+They are enrolled as PhD students in the School for Business and Society, and are involved and contribute to the activities and research agenda of CEGBI.

 Current CEGBI students